ado901/ado901/README.md

 # 💫 About Me:
 🔭 Attending courses of second year's master degree.
-During free time I'm working on building game developing (at the moment using Unity Engine) skills, also thanks to a online course powered by GameDev.tv.
 🌱 I’m currently attending a master degree course in IT engineering at University of Parma, focusing on Artificial Intelligence <br>
 💬 Ask me about my projects!